stuartleeks/posh-azurecli/README.md

 ## Release Notes

+## 0.1.6
+Released to non-milestone feed 2nd November 2015
+* Fixed version test on installation

 ## 0.1.5
-Released to non-milestone feed 19th August 2016
+Released to non-milestone feed 19th August 2015
 * Add handling to use the first path for Azure CLI installation
 * Add debug output (POSH_AZURECLI_DEBUG flag)

 ## 0.1.4
-Released to non-milestone feed 18th August 2016
+Released to non-milestone feed 18th August 2015
 * Add a version check on Azure CLI in chocolatey install (requires >= 0.9.7)
 * Update path to license file in nuspec